A pair-based approximation for simplicial contagion: Discussion and conclusions

+In this work, we have also derived an analytical expression for the epidemic threshold in the pair-based mean-field approximation.
+This allowed us to show that, while in a hypergraph with low correlations between two-body and three-body interactions the epidemic threshold is not affected by the higher-order interactions \cite{burgio2021network}, in a simplicial complex -- a specific type of hypergraph where an interaction among a group of $d$ units necessarily includes all interactions among possible subgroups within that ensemble -- it depends on the strength of higher-order interactions.

-In this work, we have introduced a pair-based mean-field approximation of the simplicial SIS model.
-Firstly, we derived the exact equations for the system, emphasizing the distinctions between our approach and the individual-based one.
-We also introduced suitable closures to obtain a closed form for the model.
-Then, we compared the behavior of both approximations (the individual-based and the pair-based) and contrasted the results with those obtained from stochastic simulations on random simplicial complexes.
-Our results demonstrate that the pair-based approach offers a more accurate approximation of the SIS contagion process when higher-order interactions are present.
-This is evident in several aspects, including the extent of the region exhibiting bistability, the nature of the transition from a disease-free to an endemic state, and the average time evolution of the fraction of infected individuals.
+Finally, we have compared the predictions of pair-based and individual-based approximations to the numerical simulations of the simplicial SIS model on synthetic random simplicial complexes.
+Our results show that a pair-based approach offers a more accurate description of the higher-order SIS contagion process than an individual-based one.
+This is evident in several different aspects, including the width of the bistability region, the nature of the transition from a disease-free to an endemic state, and the average time evolution of the fraction of infected individuals.
+In particular, the pair-based approximation correctly predicts that the epidemic thresholds depend on the higher-order infectivity.
+We notice that, although based on a different approach to derive the mean-field approximation, our conclusion on the dependence of the epidemic threshold from the higher-order infectivity is in agreement with \cite{burgio2023triadic,burgio2021network} that show similar findings for epidemic processes occurring on higher-order structures that adhere to the inclusion property of simplicial complexes.

-The pair-based approximation presented in our work is restricted to cases where higher-order interactions are represented by simplicial complexes.
-However, it can be extended to the more general scenario of hypergraphs by taking into account that there can be three-body interactions not correlated with two-body interactions.
-Another possible direction for future work is to include both dynamical correlations and degree heterogeneity, so that to extend the range of the hypernetworks whose behavior can be approximated by these mean-field models.
+The pair-based approximation presented in our work is tailored for systems with higher-order interactions that can be represented as simplicial complexes.
+Hence, our approach is relevant in contexts such as human face-to-face contacts, which are well described in terms of simplicial complexes \cite{landry2024simpliciality}.
+One direction for future work is to extend our study to the more general case of hypergraphs.
+Another possible direction to explore is the inclusion of both dynamical correlations and degree heterogeneity, so that to extend mean-field models to a larger class of real systems.